Macrometacorp/docs/docs/photoniq/fingerprinting/integrate-fingerprint.md

 ### Cloud Proxy Setup

 For first-party integration, you must ensure all traffic to the PhotonIQ server comes from your company's domain.
-This is accomplished by redirecting all traffic to the server using a cloud proxy such as Akamai.
+This is accomplished by redirecting forwarding traffic to the server using a cloud proxy such as Akamai.

 Make sure you have the following permissions: